Compro-Prasad/simple-emacs/README.md

 - Undo history is saved throughout sessions.

-# Switching tabs and buffers
+# Tabs and buffers

+Buffers are internal representations of tabs in Emacs.
+In other words, tabs are a secondary representation of an Emacs buffer.

+## Navigating

-- You can switch tabs using `C-TAB` and `C-S-TAB`.
+- You can switch between tabs using `C-TAB` and `C-S-TAB`.
-- To switch buffers use `C-x C-right` and `C-x C-left`.
+- To switch between recently used buffers, use `C-x C-right` and `C-x C-left`.
-- Each buffer is assigned to an unique tab.
 - `C-x b` lists all buffers in current session.
+Select one to open.
+- `C-p b` lists all buffers in current open project.
 - Tabs are grouped by projects.
 Use `-` in top left corner to switch projects.

-# Closing tabs
+## Closing

 - Closing a tab is analogous to closing a buffer.
 - `C-w` or `C-x k` to close any tab.